hzi-bifo/AMR_benchmarking/README.md

 **C. Advanced/optional parameters setting (Model)**

-- For species_list and species_list_phylotree options, you can evaluate software on one species at one time or on a smaller list of species at one time by changing the corresponding values.
+- You can evaluate the software for a subset of species at a time  by modifying the values of the 'species_list' and 'species_list_phylotree' options.
 - For species related to  [multi-models](https://github.com/hzi-bifo/AMR_benchmarking/wiki/Advanced-parameters-setting-for-multi%E2%80%90Models) , we have listed the possible maximum (in terms of data sets this study provides) for each setting, so you can explore as you like by reducing the species, but not by adding others on.
 Users, who would like to reproduce this AMR benchmarking results, are not advised to change settings in this category.

 |option|	action	|values ([default])|